-She has always enjoyed giving back to her native community and feels this position will enable her to continue that passion while helping to sustain agriculture production and conserving natural resources.
-She holds a Bachelor’s Degree in Business Management from Warner University and is a recent graduate of the University of Florida Wedgworth Leadership Institute.
+She has always enjoyed giving back to her native community and feels this position enables her to continue that passion while helping to sustain agriculture production and conserving natural resources.
+She holds a Bachelor’s Degree in Business Management from Warner University and is a graduate of the University of Florida Wedgworth Leadership Institute-Class VIII.

-Susie and her husband of 40 years, Nick, reside in Sebring.
-Nick is a 4 th generation Dairy Farmer and Susie provides all the bookkeeping and environmental record keeping service to the family farm.
+Susie and her husband of 42 years, Nick, reside in Sebring.
+Nick is a retired 4 th generation Dairy Farmer.
 They have two grown sons, Roland married to Marla & Drew married to Ashley.
-When not busy with the work of the District or the family dairy farm, Susie enjoys spending time with family in the outdoors, especially with grandchildren Hayden (10) & Landon (5) and Kate (2).
+When not busy with the work of the District Susie enjoys spending time with family in the outdoors, especially with grandchildren Hayden, Landon, Kate and Luke.